MattDRyan/Week-3-Homework/README.md

 **Homework Task**

- To create a web application from scratch, which students can add to as the course progresses.

-A portfolio of work can showcase a student's skills and talents to employers looking to fill a part-time or full-time position.
-An effective portfolio highlights student's strongest work as well as the thought processes behind it.
-Students who have portfolios with deployed web applications (meaning they are live on the web) are typically very successful in their career search after the boot camp.

-With these points in mind, in this homework students applied the core skills recently learned such as; flexbox, media queries, and CSS variables.

-**Note:** The early commits most students don't have enough web applications to showcase at this point, therefore placeholder images and names have been used.
-Students will change the application links to real applications as they are created later in the course.
+Week three's homework required students to modify starter code (index.html, style.css and script.js) to create an application that enables employees to generate random password based on criteria that they’ve selected.
+This was required to run in the browser and feature dynamically updated HTML and CSS powered by JavaScript code that students write.
+A responsive user interface that adapts to multiple screen sizes and a polished look and feel were also key project requirements.

-**Competed site**
+**Completed site**

-The URL can be found here>> https://mattdryan.github.io/Week-2-Homework/
+The URL can be found here>> https://mattdryan.github.io/Week-3-Homework/

-Following the link, you will be presented with the "Portfolio Bio" page similar to the below screenshot.
+Following the link, you will be presented with the "Password Generator" page similar to the below screenshot.

 https://github.com/MattDRyan/Week-2-Homework/blob/05e7ac3abb08af51fadd72df81122c38dedddb3b/assets/Images/Application-screenshot.jpg